A One Act Play

 LISA

-It’s OK, Jennifer.
+Its OK, Jennifer.
 Really.
 I called my afternoon appointment and

 re-scheduled.